THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 We have two tripods we use.
 The Manfrotto is the one I use to get my night photography shots.
 It’s incredibly stable, which is critical for getting shots with long exposure.
 The Joby is a great flexible tripod for hands-free shots, which we often wrap around handrails or posts.

 We use Adobe Photoshop for photo editing and Adobe Premiere for video editing.
-I am just starting to use Adobe Lightroom as well, as Lightroom makes it easier to bulk edit, compress, and save.
+I started using Adobe Lightroom as well, as Lightroom makes it easier to bulk edit, compress, and save.

 Why Shoot in 4K?